debraysimon/tpxle-doc/docs/C-Procedure-Topics/GetStartedMobileApp_T/README.md

 ::: warning Notes
 * The instructions in this section are for trackers provisioned in [ThingPark Community](http://community.thingpark.org/) platform and using **Abeeway - Community** as the distributor realm when creating the mobile app account.
 For using other ThingPark platforms with the mobile app, please visit [AN-017_Mobile APP Getting Started Guide](../../D-Reference/DocLibrary_R/AbeewayTrackers_R.md#application-notes)
-* **When using the mobile app, it is important to not route the uplinks from the tracker towards other ThingPark Location application servers in the same platorm.**
+* **When using the mobile app, it is important to not route the uplinks from the tracker towards other ThingPark Location application servers in the same platform.**
 :::

 ## Prepare the trackers